pitanyc/old.peterszocs.com/README.md

 # peterszocs.com

-This is my old website.
-It features a welcome page, a career section with full resume access, photos, music and contact information, along with fully working contact form.
+This was my first website.
+It features Resume, Photos, Music and Contact sections with a fully working contact form.

 ## Creator